“nurturing art

 &

-The Indigenous Storytellers Scholarship (or Djuyalgal Scholarship meaning ‘the one who is telling the story’ in the local Gathang language) is a program created by Façon with support from our Principal Sponsor, Greater Bank.
-Our mission is to connect our regional community to Indigenous expression and art through supporting the culture, arts and creativity of Australia’s First Nations people.
+The Indigenous Storytellers Scholarship, also known as the Djuyalgal Scholarship, meaning “the one who is telling the story” in the local Gathang language is a program created by Façon, proudly supported by our Principal Sponsor, Greater Bank.

 The recipient will receive: